 By: Brandi Black, RHN

 The holidays are full of delicious food, great company, gift giving and cozy nights in front of the fireplace.
-But for what's considered "the most wonderful time of the year; there's a familiar feeling leading up to the celebrations that
+But for what's considered the most wonderful time of the year; there's a familiar feeling leading up to the celebrations that interferes with health and wellness: holiday stress!

 1. Increase The Magnesium In Your Diet